lucas-crodrigues/todo-list/README.md

   1- Download files <br>
   2- Run index.html in browser

-To clone the repo run the line `https://github.com/lucas-crodrigues/todo-list.git` on your console:
+To clone the repo run the line `git clone https://github.com/lucas-crodrigues/todo-list.git` on your console:

 ## Authors